Community Relations

 Adopt-A-School

 The Adopt-A-School Program puts FBI special agents and staff members into local schools to mentor and tutor kids.
-In most cases, our volunteers create programs to help kids who are “at risk” or disadvantaged learn how to improve academically and become good citizens.
+In most cases, our volunteers create programs designed to help kids improve academically and become good citizens.
 They hope, above all, to show kids how to resist bad influences that could lead them to crime, drug use, gang participation, and violence.
 It goes without saying that our volunteers respect the privacy of the students and their families, and all information is kept confidential.

 Junior Special Agents